jcbeyler/wasm-to-llvm-prototype/README.md

 * *wasm_file.h* : entry point of code generation since it represents the whole file

+* *other.cpp/.h* : all the rest of the files :)

 ## What Next?

-* TODOs: types, clean code, full wasm S-expression support, assertion test compliance, wrapper around for performance analysis
+* TODOs: clean code, full wasm S-expression support, assertion trap test compliance, wrapper around for performance analysis